Skip to content

 Windows/Linux, using conda for Python packages

-Requirements: conda Python environment, with 64 bit Python 3.7-3.11.
+Requirements: conda Python environment, with 64 bit Python 3.9-3.13.

-conda install astra-toolbox -c astra-toolbox -c nvidia
+conda install -c astra-toolbox -c nvidia astra-toolbox

-We also provide development packages:
+We also provide development packages between releases occasionally:

-conda install astra-toolbox -c astra-toolbox/label/dev -c nvidia
+conda install -c astra-toolbox/label/dev -c nvidia astra-toolbox

 Windows, binary